Some Notes on CCP Internal Resilience

 Before exploring internal resilience, I want to provide a brief note on resilience against popular uprising, which is what we usually think of as “authoritarian resilience.”

-The grand bargain that CCP struck with the people in China was, “We let you get rich, you let us govern.”
-Some observers are still waiting for the evolution of democracy in middle income China.
-The grand bargain seems to still be working.
+The grand bargain that CCP struck with the people after Mao was, “We let you get rich, you let us govern.”
+Some observers are still waiting for modernization theory to work, and produce the evolution of democracy in what is now an upper- middle income China.
+But the CCP grand bargain seems to still be working.

 Other observers claim widespread internal popular support for CCP, and there is at least some truth in that.
 Economic growth has been the principle legitimating factor for decades now.
 Tan Wenfang in The "Surprise" of Authoritarian Resilience in China, uses opinion surveys to reach that conclusion.
 Whether respondents are telling the truth or not is certainly an open question, but Martin King Whyte has not found resentment simmering below the surface.
 For most Chinese in the last forty years, today has been better than yesterday.
 And to the extent that Marxism is still relevant, we should remember that CCP is the bourgeoisie.
 “It’s the economy, stupid” is a relevant operating principle in China, too.